This blog may contain affiliate links. Read our disclosure policy for more info.

 The location makes it easy to grab snacks and drinks from one of the nearby shops to enjoy a picnic on the beach!

 Head to the beautiful Playa Tortugas for calm waters that are shallow and perfect for families and a bustling beach with lots to do.
 There tends to be more of a party vibe here.
 There are also fun activities here, like beach volleyball, jumping off the pier, and bungee jumping.
 The beach is on the northern tip of Cancun along the Hotel Zone and is really popular with locals!

-For a truly memorable experience here, bungee jump off an 82-foot (25 meters) platform with Bungee in Cancun!
+For a truly memorable tour in Cancun, bungee jump off an 82-foot (25 meters) platform with Bungee in Cancun!
 The view from the top is pretty sweet (if you’re not too nervous to look around!), and it’s a way to really level up your typical beach day.
 Jump times are offered every 15 minutes from 11 am to 6 pm every day except Sundays.

 If relaxing with a cocktail is more your speed, there are beachfront restaurants along here to enjoy.
 You can also snorkel or swim here with a coral reef nearby.
 If you’re looking for a day trip to Isla Mujeres (see the next beach in our guide!), there’s a ferry that leaves from Playa Tortugas you can catch.

 Related Read: If bungee jumping sounds amazing, go even higher and try skydiving!
 Our guide to skydiving in Puerto Vallarta has everything you need to know to take the leap.